 infertility, and problems during pregnancy and delivery

-In babies of smoking mothers—increased risk for low birth weight, reduced lung function, and
+In babies of smoking mothers—increased risk for low birth weight, asthma and reduced lung function, and

 sudden infant death syndrome (SIDS)